About Us

 Instructor

 Ben grew up sailing 420s in high school on Lake Michigan in Chicago, IL.
-It quickly became his favorite extracurricular, and he eventually became captain of his high school team and joined the Husky Sailing Team at the University of Washington.
-He has taught youth and adult keelboat programs for two years, as well as coaching local JV High School teams in Chicago.
+It quickly became his favorite extracurricular, eventually becoming captain of his high school team and competing at two high school national events.

 dave about